Celebrating 56 Years Of Instigating Hope

 Who are we?

-In 1986 the A.A.P.H. changed its name to Disabled In Action Atlanta, Inc. and the first Board of Directors was developed.
-Its members were Rev. Calvin Peterson, Mose B Kleckly, Carrie Morris, and Noble Clark.
+In 1986, the A.A.P.H. evolved into Disabled In Action Atlanta, Inc., establishing its first Board of Directors: Rev. Calvin Peterson, Mose B. Kleckly, Carrie Morris, and Noble Clark.

 Board of Directors